ncatlab/nlab-content/pages/2/6/9/2/2962/content.md

 ## References

-* Hochschild, _Lie algebra kernels and cohomology_
+* G. Hochschild, _Lie algebra kernels and cohomology_, Amer.
+J. Math. __76__, n.3 (1954) 698--716.

-## References

 The notation above is from personal notes of Z. &#352;koda (1997).
-A systematic theory has been many times partly rediscovered from soon after the Eilenberg-MacLane work on group extension till nowdays.
+A systematic theory has been many times partly rediscovered from soon after the Eilenberg-MacLane work on group extension, among first by Hochschild and then by many others till nowdays.
 Here is a recent online account emphasising parallels with differential geometry:

 *  Dmitri Alekseevsky, Peter W. Michor, Wolfgang Ruppert, Extensions of Lie algebras [math.DG/0005042](http://arxiv.org/abs/math/0005042)